balunist/mbp_docs2/source/usage/options/orientation.rst

 create a map on the Top view of the model and display that view when complete.

     Z up
-        - When selected the map will be created on the X,Y plan in the X,-Y quadrant.
+        - When selected the map will be created on the X,Y plan in the +X,-Y quadrant.

     Y up
-        - When selected the map will be created on the X,Z plan in the X,-Z quadrant.
+        - When selected the map will be created on the X,Z plan in the +X,+Z quadrant.

 |
 |